Baby Blues

 At A Glance

-- Baby blues are feelings of moodiness, sadness, and anger that new mothers experience after giving birth.
+1. Baby blues refer to a temporary emotional state marked by moodiness, sadness, irritability, and even anger that many new mothers experience shortly after childbirth.

 Frequently Asked Questions (FAQs)